 If you are looking for where to stay in Amsterdam, you've come to the right place.
 Whether you are looking for a hostel, hotel or the new trend of self catering hotels and aparthotels in Amsterdam, we've got a hand-picked list of places just for you.

-Amsterdam is one of the top travel destinations in Europe.
-Known for its picturesque canals, beautiful old buildings, and near the best tulips fields in Holland, Amsterdam should be added to your bucket list of travel.
+Amsterdam is one of the top travel destinations in Europe, known for its picturesque canals, beautiful old buildings, and near the best tulip fields in the world, Keukenhof park.
+Amsterdam should be on your bucket list of European travel.

-Looking for a place to stay in Amsterdam that is close to everything is not as hard as you think.
+If you are looking where to stay in Amsterdam close to everything, it is not as hard as you think.
 It is a relatively small city compared to a city like Paris.
-825,000 people call this popular European city home, and most of the things to do in Amsterdam are within five of the central neighbourhoods.
+There are 825,000 people in this popular European city.
+Most of the things to do in Amsterdam are within five of the most central neighbourhoods.

 Map of Amsterdam

 The city is made up of eight boroughs.
 The Google Map below shows the eight boroughs of Amsterdam.

 You can grab and drag around the map and zoom in.
 Click on the red pins and see popular things to do in Amsterdam.
 The blue pins are the Schiphol Airport and Amsterdam Central Station.

 As you can see, most of the best places to go see are in Amsterdam Centre.
 Are you are asking yourself, "Where should I stay in Amsterdam?"
 Most of the places selected below are close to the Amsterdam city centre or with quick access to it.

 The best area to stay in Amsterdam for first time visitors would be in the city centre.
 You'll find that most things to do are in the city centre but others, like the Van Gogh Museum and Albert Cuyp Market, are in Amsterdam's Oud Zuid, just south of the city centre.